peterdemin/peterdemin.github.io/source/12_articles/42-small-scale-deploy.md

 ## Rsync

 Similar to git pull with core aspects being almost the same.

 Upsides:
-- Production server doesn't development tools, or access to code repo.
+- Production server doesn't need git or direct access to the code repo.
 - rsync command can be set to avoid sending unnecessary files.

 Downsides: